 Goal: Recognize and reward outstanding classified employees who consistently demonstrate exceptional work ethic, contribute to a positive campus environment, and go above and beyond their duties.

-Nomination Process: Open to all campus members (faculty, staff, students).
+Nomination Process: Open to all classified employees (including supervisors).
+Any employee can nominate.

 Prize: A reserved parking spot for the month, which can be managed by Facilities (for storage and moving as needed).